South Shropshire: Energy policy

+Governance

 Political control

 The first elections to the council were held in 1973, initially operating as a shadow authority until the new arrangements came into effect on 1 April 1974.
-Political control of the council from 1974 until its abolition in 2009 was held by the following parties:
+Political control of the council from 1974 until its abolition in 2009 was as follows:

 Leadership

 The leaders of the council from 2003 until its abolition in 2009 were:

+Premises

+The council was based at Stone House on Corve Street in Ludlow, a converted late 18th century house which had served as the headquarters of Ludlow Rural District Council, one of South Shropshire District Council's predecessors, since 1946.
+On the council's abolition in 2009, the building passed to Shropshire Council, which closed it in 2014 and it was subsequently sold.